pressly/goose/README.md

     - goose pkg doesn't have any vendor dependencies anymore
 - We use timestamped migrations by default but recommend a hybrid approach of using timestamps in the development process and sequential versions in production.
 - Supports missing (out-of-order) migrations with the `-allow-missing` flag, or if using as a library supply the functional option `goose.WithAllowMissing()` to Up, UpTo or UpByOne.
+- Supports applying ad-hoc migrations without tracking them in the schema table.
+Useful for seeding a database after migrations have been applied.
+Use `-no-versioning` flag or the functional option `goose.WithNoVersioning()`.

 # Install